 The EPO supports the following technologies for videoconferencing:

-In our experience, the most straightforward option is to use the Skype for Business WebApp.
+If Skype is used by the EPO for a particular oral proceedings, then, in our experience, the most straightforward option is to use the Skype for Business WebApp.
 It is possible to use the “share screen” feature of the Skype for Business WebApp for illustrative purposes, although any items shared this way will not be formally considered as submissions.
 Any documents to be submitted are required to be sent by email.
 Therefore, the Skype for Business WebApp will provide all the features necessary.

 In case of technical problems preventing the oral proceedings by videoconference from being conducted properly on the day, a new summons will be issued.
 However, as with oral proceedings held in person, if a party fails to appear for other reasons, the oral proceedings may, and generally will, take place in the absence of that party.